wollemat/sorbet/README.md

 # Sorbet

-Sorbet is an interpreter for the esoteric programming language Brainfuck.
-The interpreter is by no means extremely fast, special or desirable to use, just as the language.
+Sorbet is a compiler or more accurately a transpiler for the esoteric programming language Brainf\*ck.
+The interpreter is by no means extremely fast, special or desirable to use, just as the language Brainf\*ck itself.
 The development of this project is purely for academic purposes and practise.

 ## Getting Started